Our Faculty & Staff

 Twinkle brings more than six years of experience in digital and traditional marketing.
 She holds a UW-PCE Certification in Digital Marketing and a UW-PCE Certification in Marketing Analytics.
 She also holds an MBA in Marketing and Retail from KC College in Mumbai, India.
 At Northeastern, Twinkle leads brand visibility and overall marketing strategy for the Seattle Campus.
 She creatively integrates marketing campaigns to build awareness, promote programs, and support recruitment efforts.
 Twinkle was born and raised in Mumbai and moved to Seattle five years ago.

 Aaron’s formal education started with a Bachelor of Science in business administration from Babson College and a Master of Arts in higher education administration from Boston College.
 His learning continued in the field of student affairs at a variety of colleges and universities prior to Northeastern with a focus on student conduct, residential life, working with students with disabilities, and striving for equity and social justice in higher education.
-Aaron is the main point of contact for all student issues outside of the classroom, assisting students from all programs and colleges.
-This includes overseeing affinity groups, the student leader cohort, and the NU Fund Me proposal program as well as providing frontline support to students in crisis and those managing complex and multifaceted issues impacting their academic careers.
+Aaron oversees the area of student affairs and is responsible for ensuring learners at the Seattle campus have a robust co-curricular program to support their academic goals.
 Aaron grew up in Southern California and spent a formative decade in Boston before settling in Seattle.

 Anne Maria Jacobson